mameneses/bw_sos/README.md

-bw_sos
+BABY WORLD - special orders system
 ======

-rails app for Baby World to manage their special orders from clients
+A rails application for Baby World, a small business, to manage their special orders from customers.